Tour de France Femmes 2025 - The GC favourites form guide

 Analysing the key riders to watch in pursuit of the yellow jersey

-ASO have unveiled the official route of the 2025 Tour de France Femmes that will cover 1,165km across nine days of racing, starting in Brittany on July 26 and travelling into the Alps to conclude atop Châtel on August 3.
+ASO unveiled the official route of the 2025 Tour de France Femmes last fall, revealing that it will cover 1,165km across nine days of racing, starting in Brittany on July 26 and travelling into the Alps to conclude atop Châtel on August 3.

-Although the event is months away, Cyclingnews looks at the riders who could likely be competing for their respective teams and who could contest for the coveted yellow jersey.
+The event is now just around the corner, and Cyclingnews examines the riders who are likely to compete for their respective teams and who could contest for the coveted yellow jersey.

 Cyclingnews will have live coverage of all eight stages of the 2025 Tour de France Femmes avec Zwift, along with race reports, galleries, results, and exclusive features and news.